jdlph/Path4GMNS/README.md

 $ cmake ..
 $ cmake --build .
 ```
-You can replace the last command with $ make if your target system has Make installed.
+The last command can be replaced with $ make if your target system has Make installed.
 See [here](https://github.com/jdlph/DTALite) for details on building the shared library of DTALite.
+After they are successfully compiled, move them to Path4GMSN/path4gmns/bin.

 ***Caveat***

 As **CMAKE_BUILD_TYPE** will be **IGNORED** for IDE (Integrated Development Environment) generators, e.g., Visual Studio and Xcode, you will need to manually update the build type from debug to release in your IDE and build your target from there.

-### 2. Build the Python Package and Install It
+### *2. Build and Install the Python Package*

 ```
 # from the root directory of PATH4GMNS